agregorash/UFC_Match_Outcome_Predictor/README.md

   - Create a fighter database in order to compare potential future matchups
   - Store data in JSON structure

-##### Model not intented to encourage gambling for it is for entertainement purposes only and we are not held responsible for losses.
+##### Model not intented to encourage gambling for it is for entertainment purposes only and we are not held responsible for losses.